christinMokbel/christinMokbel/README.md

 •	Writing stories to children.
 •	Drawing pictures. (especially in Coptic manner) o	Objectives :
-•	It is a great pleasure to be a member of your team .
+•	It is a great pleasure to be backend developer on your team .

 o	Personal  Data:
 •	Address             : 13 Moustafa Ghanim street - Masera , Shubra Misr, Cairo
 •	Date of birth     : 20 Sep.
 1987
 •	Marital status: single
-References available upon request.